Max-Morlock-Stadion: Renovations

 Max-Morlock-Stadion has been renovated twice, firstly from 1988 to 1991, and then again in 2002, to be ready in time for both the 2005 FIFA Confederations Cup and the 2006 World Cup.
 The 2002 renovation cost €56.2 million which was split between the city of Nürnberg, the State of Bavaria and the building society, which managed the stadium.
 This modernisation (designed and realized by HPP Architects) increased the capacity to 48,548 by extending the southwest and northwest grandstand.
 The playing field was lowered by 1.30 metres in order to provide all seats with an unrestricted view of the field.
 The Max-Morlock-Platz was developed as a place for fans to meet and enjoy something to eat; the total area of this place is 1,000 square metres.
 In the summer of 2012, the capacity was increased to 50,000.

 Concerts

 The Monsters of Rock Tour 1984, originally planned on the Zeppelinfield, took place in the Städtisches Stadion.

+AC/DC performed at the stadium on 29 June 2001 during their Stiff Upper Lip World Tour.

-P!nk performed at the stadium on July 15, 2010 during the Funhouse Summer Carnival.
+P!nk performed at the stadium on 15 July 2010 during the Funhouse Summer Carnival.

 Rock im Park takes place at this stadium.